Why Do Honeys Have Different Tastes?

 Another impact to the thickness of honey is the process used to bottle it.
 Pasteurized honey is heated to super high temperatures and will likely be thinner in your bottle.
-However, it kills a lot of the goodness of honey.
-To get the most nutrients (think vitamins and enzymes), you should select a honey that is raw and unfiltered.
+However, it kills a lot of the goodness of honey, so you should select a honey that is raw and unfiltered.
 For Nature Nate’s Honey, we do not pasteurize the honey but simply warm it to pour it into the bottle and onto your counter.
 Honey straight from the hive will have bee parts and wax in it, so we strain (not filter) it to be able to keep pollen in it.

 Because it is raw and unfiltered, your honey may also become thicker and crystallize over time, becoming white and solid in appearance.
 No worries!
 When that happens, you know you have 100% pure honey.
 Simply place your bottle in warm water to return your honey to liquid.
 (To learn more about crystallization, read The Cold Hard Facts of Crystallized Honey.)

 So when you’re back on that honey aisle, pick up two bottles of Nature Nate’s Honey – our classic blend and organic blend which are different varietals of honey – see what taste you prefer and be thankful for all the hard work the amazing honey bee did to put it in your bottle.